 Setting the Additive Agenda

-The University of Sydney is committed to providing intellectural leadership in additive manufacturing over the next decade.
-The MoU reinforces the University’s commitment to establish a new 1,000sqm Additive Manufacturing and Advanced Materials Processing research facility that will serve as a focal point for the partnership.
+The University of Sydney is committed to providing intellectual leadership in additive manufacturing over the next decade.
+The MoU reinforces the University’s commitment to establish a new 1,000 sqm Additive Manufacturing and Advanced Materials Processing research facility that will serve as a focal point for the partnership.

-“This addition to the University’s core research facilities will allow our researchers and research partners to conduct trail-blazing fundamental research, and will directly benefit Australian industry, partcularly our aerospace, transport, biomedical and defence sectors,” said Professor Simon Ringer, Director of Core Research Facilities at the University of Sydney.
+“This addition to the University’s core research facilities will allow our researchers and research partners to conduct trail-blazing fundamental research, and will directly benefit Australian industry, particularly our aerospace, transport, biomedical and defense sectors,” said Professor Simon Ringer, Director of Core Research Facilities at the University of Sydney.